nicholaswilde/recipes/docs/mediterranean/baked-feta-with-chickpeas-and-kale.md

 ### Step 1

-Pre-heat oven to 350°F. Heat 10-inch skillet and add olive oil.
+Preheat oven to 350°F. Heat 10-inch skillet and add olive oil.
 Ad cumin and sizzle for 1 to 2 minutes.

 ### Step 2